 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

-Small businesses with low value of market capitalisation are categorised as Small Cap firms.
-A firms outstanding shares in the market make up its market capitalisation value.
-Firms with market capitalisation values ranging from $300 million to $2 billion are called as Small Cap firms, but this is by no way a strictly defined range.
+Small businesses with low value of market capitalization are categorized as Small Cap firms.
+A firms outstanding shares in the market make up its market capitalization value.
+Firms with market capitalization values ranging from $300 million to $2 billion are called as Small Cap firms, but this is by no way a strictly defined range.

 Calculating Market Capitalization